 Greetings & well met!
 I’m Ailene.

-I’m honoured that you’ve surfaced from the pages of the latest Stormlight Archive novel and popped in to see me! 👋 You’re definitely at the right virtual artist’s studio if, modern-day romantic that you are, you love art that makes your home feel as fantastic as your mind.
+I’m honoured that you’ve surfaced from the pages of the latest Stormlight Archive novel and popped in to see me! 👋 You’re at the right virtual artist’s studio if, modern-day romantic that you are, you want your home to feel as fantastic as your mind.

 You love escaping into stories

-(Yes, I see the piles of books stashed around your home and I bet you’ve got the latest Witcher series queued up to watch later too).
+(Yes, I see the tower of books stashed beside your favourite comfy chair and I bet you’ve got the latest Witcher series queued up, waiting for a rainy afternoon).

 But the BEST story of all is the one you’re creating for yourself.
 You’re living The Tale of Me—and that needs to be celebrated!